 The Summer Camp Program, founded in 1977, was established by NYS Sheriffs to aid and enhance the development of the state's youth.
-In 2019, 13 children from Tioga County were selected to participate in the program, with all expenses being paid by the NYS Sheriff's Association.
-Unfortunately in 2020, the Camp was closed due to COVID.
+In 2021, 6 children from Tioga County were selected to participate in the program, with all expenses being paid by the NYS Sheriff's Association.
+The camp also employed four counselors from Tioga County.